MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-guest-lifecycle-new-project.md

 For more information, see [What is Entitlement Management?](../entitlement-management-overview.md)

-### Catalog, Access Packages, and Policies
+### Catalog, access packages, and policies
 In Entitlement Management, an access package can have multiple policies, and each policy establishes how users get an assignment to the access package, and for how long.
 Entitlement management can be configured to onboard business partners and external users, adding their access rights and their account to your tenant.

 A typical access package may include the following:

-- access to all resources associated with the package is added
+- Access to all resources associated with the package is added
-- user is added to any group that is needed
+- User is added to any group that is needed
-- account is added to the guest user directory
+- Account is added to the guest user directory
-- use audit logs for compliance
+- Use audit logs for compliance
-- notifications are sent confirming successful onboarding
+- Notifications are sent confirming successful onboarding

 A catalog is a container of resources and access packages.
 You can create a catalog when you want to group related resources and access packages.
 For instance, you may create a business partner catalog for organizations dealings with another organization such as Contoso.
 Inside this catalog, you can create access packages.
 An access package enables you to do a one-time setup of resources and policies that automatically administers access for the life of the access package.
 These access packages can be tailored to the various external users and partners within Contoso and for the entire Contoso org itself.
 For instance, you may have an access package for Contoso vendors and one for Contoso contractors and one for the Contoso organization.
 For more information, see [Create and manage a catalog of resources in entitlement management](../entitlement-management-catalog-create.md)